contagon/handbook/handbook/12-primary.md

 The Primary presidency and music leader select songs for each month to reinforce gospel principles the children are learning in their classes and at home.
 Songs that reinforce these principles are also suggested in [Come, Follow Me](https://www.churchofjesuschrist.org/study/come-follow-me?lang=eng).

-For more information, see “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation](https://www.churchofjesuschrist.org/study/manual/instructions-for-singing-time-and-the-childrens-sacrament-meeting-presentation?lang=eng).”
+For more information, see “[Instructions for Singing Time and the Children’s Sacrament Meeting Presentation](https://www.churchofjesuschrist.org/study/manual/instructions-for-singing-time-and-the-childrens-sacrament-meeting-presentation?lang=eng)” in Come, Follow Me.
 See also [12.1.6](12-primary.md#1216-childrens-sacrament-meeting-presentation) and [12.3.4](12-primary.md#1234-music-leader-and-pianist) in this handbook.

 ### 12.1.6 Children’s Sacrament Meeting Presentation